 Car insurance is tax-deductible for self-employed people who use their car for business reasons, as well as for select other occupations.
-For example, car insurance is tax deductible for armed forces reservists who travel for duty, some performing artists, employees with impairment-related work expenses, and certain government employees who are paid via fees-per-service.… read full answer
+For example, car insurance is tax-deductible for armed forces reservists who travel for duty, some performing artists, and certain government employees who are paid via fees-per-service.

 Business use means trips taken for work, but commuting to and from work is not deductible.
 For example, a photographer’s drive to her studio would not be deductible, but her drive from her studio to a client’s house during working hours would be.
-However, if the photographer had a studio in her house, then her drive from her home studio to a client’s house for work purposes would qualify as tax deductible.
+However, if the photographer had a studio in her house, then her drive from her home studio to a client’s house for work purposes would qualify as tax-deductible.… read full answer

 How to Deduct Car Insurance on Taxes